Multi-FEAT: Multi-Feature Edge Alignment for Targetless Camera-LiDAR Calibration: Conclusion

 \section{Conclusion}

-In this paper, we proposed a new multi-feature edge alignment algorithm using one-shot information for targetless extrinsic calibration between the monocular camera and LiDAR sensors.
-Multi-FEAT uses cylindrical projection to convert the 3D sparse point cloud into 2D images.
-We design a filtering module to solve the occlusion effect by clustering and morphological closing.
-By combining the depth, reflectivity, and foreground object edge features and formulating a statistical model, we enriched the information of the LiDAR point cloud, thereby obtaining a better fit with our designed objective function.
-We illustrated the mismatch and inertial bias by presenting the shape of the cost function for the 6-DOF calibration parameters.
-We perform extensive simulations to compare our proposed Multi-FEAT algorithm with several state-of-the-art targetless calibration methods using the KITTI dataset, which shows the advantages of our approach in diverse scenarios.
+This paper proposes Multi-FEAT for targetless extrinsic calibration between the monocular camera and LiDAR.
+It encodes the LiDAR information into 2D by cylindrical projection, and tackles the occlusion effect with clustering and the morphological closing.
+By combining the depth, reflectivity, foreground objects and ground edge features and formulating a statistical model, we enriched the information of the LiDAR point cloud, thereby obtaining a better fit with designed objective function.
+We perform simulations to compare Multi-FEAT algorithm with several state-of-the-art targetless calibration methods using the KITTI dataset, emphasizing the advantages of our approach in diverse scenarios.

-In the future, we aim to extend the proposed one-shot Multi-FEAT algorithm to multi-frame scenarios, similar to ideas presented in Section \ref{sec:experiments}, however exploiting robust Bayesian techniques.
-Meanwhile, the adaptability of the calibration algorithms to the actual autonomous perception workflow is also a critical issue to be investigated.
-Hence, we would explore the ability of the online calibration algorithms to adopt some middle-level results from the perception tasks, such as results of semantic segmentation from camera images.
-Finally, we aim to investigate and reduce the computational complexity of the Multi-FEAT algorithm, making them more suitable for automotive applications.
+Although the adopted image segmentation pipeline, Segment Anything, represents the state-of-the-art segmentation solution, the granularity of the network and object-level semantic classification are also worthy of investigation for camera-LiDAR calibration purposes.
+We also anticipate future studies focused on encoding LiDAR features to achieve better similarity compared to images.
+Furthermore, exploring the intrinsic bias of edge alignment calibration methods is worthwhile, especially when dealing with significant parallax between sensors or limited mutual FOVs.